COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 <!-- `https://docs.hpc.shef.ac.uk/en/latest/hpc/filestore.html#fastdata-areas` -->

 Change `YOUR_USERNAME` in `/mnt/parscratch/users/YOUR_USERNAME` to your username.
-If you are running on your local machine, change `/mnt/parscratch/users/YOUR_USERNAME` to a temporal directory, such as `C:\temp` in Windows.

 Actually, the file has been created for you under the folder `Code` so you can just run it

 ```sh
 spark-submit Code/LogMining100.py